rtdany10/etimetracklite/README.md

-# eTimeTrackLite - Python
+# eTimeTrackLite Web - Python
-Pull checkin logs from eTimeTrackLite (eSSL) using python
+Pull checkin logs from eTimeTrackLite Web (eSSL) using python.
+This does not work with the desktop version of the application.

 # Sample Code:
 ```